kaichiinoue/Kaichi_Portflio/README.md

-# Kaichi_Portflio
-Data Science portfolio
+# Data Science Projects Portfolio by Kaichi Inoue

 # Project 1: NBA Winning Team Prediction
 - Web scraped data of all NBA players for season 2022 from a website called basketball reference.